kstenerud/go-concise-encoding/REPORTING-BUGS.md

 }
 ```

-This unit test attempts to decode a CTE document (in this case `c0 {"a"=true}`), validates that it is a properly formed document, converts it to CBE, and compares it to the expected [`83 00 79 81 61 7d 7b`].
+This unit test attempts to decode a CTE document (in this case `c0 {"a"=true}`), validates that it is a properly formed document, converts it to CBE, and compares it to the expected CBE document [`83 00 79 81 61 7d 7b`].

 ### Fields: